Weak-decay searches for $Qs\bar u\bar d$ tetraquarks: Acknowledgement

 \section{Acknowledgement}

-We are grateful to Hai-Yang Cheng, Yuan-Ning Gao, Shi-Yuan Li, Wei Wang, Zhen-Wei Yang and Li-Ming Zhang for useful discussions.
-This work was supported in part by the National Natural Science Foundation of China under Grants No. 11347027, 11505083 and U1732101.
+We are grateful to Hai-Yang Cheng, Shi-Yuan Li, Xiang Liu, Yan-Rui Liu, Cai-Dian L\"u and Wei Wang for the theoretical discussions.
+We are also grateful to Yuan-Ning Gao, Zhen-Wei Yang, Li-Ming Zhang and Yan-Xi Zhang for the discussions on the experimental measurements.
+This work was supported in part by the National Natural Science Foundation of China under Grants No. 11975112.